FlashmanBTC/einundzwanzig_widget/einundzwanzig_v5.md

 // Variables used by Scriptable.
 // These must be at the very top of the file.
 Do not edit.
-// icon-color: deep-green; icon-glyph: magic;
-// Variables used by Scriptable.
-// These must be at the very top of the file.
-Do not edit.
-// icon-color: yellow; icon-glyph: magic;
-// Variables used by Scriptable.
-// These must be at the very top of the file.
-Do not edit.
-// icon-color: yellow; icon-glyph: magic;
-// Variables used by Scriptable.
-// These must be at the very top of the file.
-Do not edit.
 // icon-color: deep-gray; icon-glyph: bolt;
 // Einundzwanzig Edition by FlashmanBTC